pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2012.md

 I don't really know where to start and whether this is even a good idea to try to do with an external DSL and pyparsing.
 Anyone have experience in this or advice?

 #### 2012-12-23 02:44:39 - ptmcg
 A while back I wrote an article for Python Magazine describing a Brainfuck compiler/interpreter written with pyparsing.
-The main concept was to compile the code into a corresponding structure of executable objects (similar to what is done in the online example SimpleBool.py, but with objects for IfStatement, AssignStatement, etc.) Design a Virtual Machine in which these objects can be run, possibly something as simple as a dict of variable values.
-Implement for each object class a method execute(vm).
+The main concept was to compile the code into a corresponding structure of executable objects (similar to what is done in the online example SimpleBool.py, but with objects for `IfStatement`, `AssignStatement`, etc.) Design a Virtual Machine in which these objects can be run, possibly something as simple as a dict of variable values.
+Implement for each object class a method `execute(vm)`.
 Then associate each class with the corresponding statements expression in your parser as a parse action.
-When you have parsed successfully, you will get a ParseResults containing executable objects - create an empty VM and then call object.execute(vm) for each object you have parsed.
+When you have parsed successfully, you will get a ParseResults containing executable objects - create an empty VM and then call `object.execute(vm)` for each object you have parsed.
 For control flow (like if-then-else or for/while loops), implement the control flow in that statement's execute function.
 What was fun about making this a 'compiler' was that the parsed code could be pickled and saved to a file.
 This could then be unpickled and run directly, without having to reparse the original DSL source.

 HTH,
 -- Paul
 #### 2012-12-23 07:56:48 - rogersanchez75